Docs for URL

 URL.__dict__ <type 'dict'> belongs to class <type 'dict'>

-dict() -> new empty dictionary. dict(mapping) -> new dictionary initialized from a mapping object's (key, value) pairs. dict(seq) -> new dictionary initialized as if via: d = {} for k, v in seq: d[k] = v dict(**kwargs) -> new dictionary initialized with the name=value pairs in the keyword argument list.
+dict() -> new empty dictionary dict(mapping) -> new dictionary initialized from a mapping object's (key, value) pairs dict(iterable) -> new dictionary initialized as if via: d = {} for k, v in iterable: d[k] = v dict(**kwargs) -> new dictionary initialized with the name=value pairs in the keyword argument list.
 For example: dict(one=1, two=2)

 URL.__doc__ <type 'str'> belongs to class <type 'str'>

-str(object) -> string Return a nice string representation of the object.
+str(object='') -> string Return a nice string representation of the object.
 If the argument is a string, the return value is the same object.

 URL.__get__ <type 'method-wrapper'> belongs to class <type 'method-wrapper'>